There are two sets of rules defining full-time.

 If you wish to waive a curriculum requirement or substitute a course you should submit a petition to the Graduate Committee.
 This petition form is available on the Forms and Handbooks page.
 Your petition should contain the reason(s) for your request, i.e. what action you are requesting the Graduate Committee to take, and include detailed information about why the request should be approved.
 Supplementary materials such as course descriptions or syllabi may also be included.
 All petitions should be routed through the Graduate Advisor.

-To complete an independent study you must submit a petition and an independent study proposal to the graduate advisor to be reviewed by the graduate committee.
-The independent study proposal must include the following information in order to be reviewed:
+If you would like to do an independent study you must submit a petition and an independent study proposal to the graduate advisor.
+Your proposal will be reviewed by the graduate committee.
+Your proposal must be submitted no later than the first week of classes to be considered.
+The proposal must include the following information:

 If you are an out-of-state domestic student, take immediate action to gain residency.
 Instructions on how to do this are at on the Registrar's site.
 It takes exactly one year to gain residency and your status may affect the possibility of future funding opportunities.
 Students should plan to complete the residency petition in their second semester.